DiligentGraphics/DiligentSamples/Tutorials/Tutorial10_DataStreaming/readme.md

 ## Streaming Data

-The main difference between this and previous tutorial is that this time the geometry of every polygon is not fixed and change dynamically at run time.
+The main difference between this and previous tutorial is that this time the geometry of every polygon is not fixed and changes dynamically at run time.
 Before issuing a draw command, polygon vertices and index list are streamed to the GPU.
 The sample employs the following strategy to upload varying amounts of data to the GPU:

 1. Create dynamic buffer large enough to encompass few polygons